PREM-O7/advanced-discord-coin-bot/README.md

 ## License

-This project is licensed under the MIT License.
+This project is Free to Use.